passwordless-id/www/usage/2_js.md

 Optional parameters include:

 - `useExternDevice: true`: Set this flag to `true` to use an extern authentication device.
-- `excludeCredentials: ["credentialId1", "credentialId2"]`: this can be used to
+- `excludeCredentials: ["credentialId1", "credentialId2"]`: this can be used to avoid re-registering key pairs that already exist.
-- `timeout: 60000`: in milliseconds
+- `timeout: 60000`: in milliseconds (1 minute by default)
 - `attestation: true`: adds a device "attestation" to the result.

 The result will be as follows.